aire-ws/aire25/README.md

 # aire25
-Twelfth International Workshop on Artificial Intelligence and Requirements Engineering
+12th International Workshop on Artificial Intelligence and Requirements Engineering